 In the New Testament, for example, we read of Stephen's final testimony at his martyrdom.
-Said he, "Behold, I see the heavens opened, and the Son of man standing on the right hand of God."5 of Patmos, the Apostle John sees the "Lord God Almighty"6 as well as the Lamb of God, who "redeemed us . . . by [His] blood."7
+Said he, "Behold, I see the heavens opened, and the Son of man standing on the right hand of God."

 While in mighty vision on the Isle